 Cover Letter Samples

-Now that we have learnt exactly what should be included in a cover letter, let’s take a look at an example.
-In this case, John Doe is writing a cover letter to go alongside his application for the position of the hotel manager.
+Now that we have learned exactly what should be included in a cover letter, let’s take a look at an example.
+In this case, John Doe is writing a cover letter to go alongside his application for the position of hotel manager.

 1234 Main Street